 Their Freccia Rossa trains from Napoli Centrale to Sorrento are productive and the most direct.
 As many businesses like Sitabus depart regularly from the city’s stations once in Sorrento, catch a bus to your destination.
 Those traveling from Rome or Naples can opt for one of the new efficient shuttle sharing systems like Positano Shuttle.
 It leaves in Positano right from both international airports and deposits travellers.

 How to reach Amalfi Coast by Car:

 For several, traveling by car is still the most intimate and independent approach to get from one destination to another.
 It’s possible for you to rent a car at either international airports in Rome or Naples, or opt for something more lavish from the Positano Car Service.
 Their fleet of big and small luxury vehicles will ensure you’re the stylish tourist on the road.

 Amalfi Coast Travel Tips:

 No matter which means of transport you select, you’ll want to be sure that everything is reserved well ahead of time of your trip.
 The final thing you want it to wait in line only to learn that the service is sold out.
-Busses, though quite regular during high season, have a tendency to sell out quickly, as your traveling dates strategy, and ferry and train costs rise.
+Busses, though quite regular during high season, have a tendency to sell out quickly, as your travelling dates strategy, and ferry and train costs rise.

 Be sure to check before booking by means of your hotel about any supplied transfer.
 Also, you may have difficulty locating lodging outside of the warmer months.
-Most hotels are seasonal, and only operate between May and October.
+Most hotels are seasonal and only operate between May and October.

 Amalfi Coast Travel Guide: Things Not to Miss